Now accepting 2021 LCEEQ Annual Conference Workshop Proposals

 The LCEEQ Annual Conference is a hallmark professional development activity in the English-speaking Educational Community in Québec.
 Attendance in the last several years has exceeded seven hundred educators from all corners of the province.

-At this point we are taking the usual steps that we normally follow and will make a final decision on which of the three plans to follow at a later date.
-Whatever the style of the final outcome, we will need to have quality local presenters like you.
 Participants have always maintained that a real strength of this annual professional learning session is the quality and diversity of the local presenters.
 This is your opportunity to share your expertise.

 You have a great deal to offer educators across the province – this is the time for action.
 You are strongly encouraged to submit a presentation proposal.
 Join an exciting team of invited speakers including: